 Do I need to make regular deposits to keep the account open?

-If you make no deposits on your account for 12 months or more, the Credit Union may declare your account dormant in accordance with Credit Union Rules 30 to 34.
+If you make no deposits on any of your savings accounts for 12 months or more, HEY Credit Union may declare your total membership dormant in accordance with Credit Union Rules 30 to 34.
 No dividend will be paid on dormant accounts and, if you do not respond to our enquiry an annual administration fee of £5 may be deducted from your account balance.
 Therefore it is important to tell us if your address or contact details change so that we don’t lose touch with you.

-If you leave the employer who has been making payroll deductions for you, you may remain a member of this Credit Union.
+If you leave the employer who has been making payroll deductions for you, or leave the area, you may remain a Member of HEY Credit Union.
 If your new employer does not offer payroll deduction facilities, you’ll need to set up an alternative method for paying in – such as bank standing order.

 What happens if money is paid into my account by mistake?